 You’re off to a great start by not sharing your free needles.
 Research tells us that Canadians sometimes hang onto their cookers to re-use or share, so here’s the information you can tell your roommate.

-Everything new, every time is the best way to avoid blood-borne infections like HIV or Hep C. Blood may be on used equipment like cookers, needles, filters, ties, or swabs even if they “look clean.”
+Everything new, every time is the best way to avoid blood-borne infections like HIV or Hep C. Blood may be on used equipment like cookers, needles, filters, swabs, or shared ties even if they “look clean.”
 By stocking up on all these items when you get your needles, you’ll have enough to dispose of them after one use.

 It’s best to use a new cooker each time, but sometimes emergencies happen.
 So if you are in a jam: